roxiness/create-routify/README.md

 # Create Routify

 Welcome to the new Routiy CLI!
-This CLI currently supports both version 2 & 3 (beta) of Routify.
+This CLI currently supports both version 2 & 3 of Routify.

 # Get Started